Ficus subpisocarpa

-Ficus subpisocarpa (called 笔管榕 in China and 雀榕 in Taiwan) is a species of small deciduous tree native to Japan, China, Taiwan and southeast Asia to the Moluccas (Ceram).
-Two subspecies are recognised.
+Ficus subpisocarpa is a species of fig native to Japan, China, Taiwan and southeast Asia to the Moluccas (Ceram).
 Terrestrial or hemiepiphytic, it reaches a height of 12 m.
-Ants predominantly of the genus Crematogaster have been recorded living in stem cavities.
-Ficus subpisocarpa is pollinated by Platyscapa ishiiana (Agaonidae).
+Ants, predominantly of the genus Crematogaster, have been recorded living in stem cavities.

 Taxonomy

-French botanist François Gagnepain described Ficus subpisocarpa in 1927, from a collection near Haiphong in Vietnam.
+Ficus subpisocarpa was described by the French botanist François Gagnepain in 1927, from a collection near Haiphong in Vietnam.
 It was reduced to a synonym of F. superba variety japonica by E. J. H. Corner in 1965, before being raised to species status again by Cornelis Christiaan Berg in 2005.
-Two subspecies are recognised.

 Within the genus, Ficus subpisocarpa belongs in the banyan subgenus Urostigma section Urostigma subsection Urostigma.
+Two subspecies are recognised: